Main text from BP issue 2

 7. Another really good tip is to buy a bag of fresh carrots, chop them up into little bite sized sticks, and munch away a couple of carrots worth.
 By the next day, the wheels will be in ‘motion’ and you should be able to go to the loo.
 Be sure to try and drink a lot of water with it so things aren’t to ‘dry’ or painful.

-(I) Massage your stomach in a clockwise direction for 5-10 minutes and if you can, go for a brisk walk (you’ll be amazed how a good walk can help things along -long periods lying down and your bowel gets ‘lazy’)
+(I) Massage your stomach in a clockwise direction for 5-10 minutes and if you can, go for a brisk walk (you’ll be amazed how a good walk can help things along -long periods lying down and your bowel gets ‘lazy’).
+There are some excellent yoga moves that honestly, really help get you moving and are definatly worth a try.
+Click here.

 (ii) Drink as much liquid -(water seems to work the best – warm if you can bear it) as you can handle.
 NOTE: If you have severe liver disease, it isn’t wise to drink too much water so take note and combine ordinary water intake with other methods we’ve noted.

-(iii) Try squatting on the floor or on the toilet seat.
+(iii) Try squatting on the floor or on the toilet seat -or as pic above, get a small stool for your feet to be placed on, which instantly changes your position overall, on the toilet and should help significantly.
 This is the natural position for passing waste and it encourages the movement of the bowels.
 Straining too hard is ill advised as this can cause broken blood vessels and haemarrhoids (piles).
 Instead, try pushing out gently for a few seconds and then squeeze the muscles in for a similar length of time (works better if you’re squatting, either on loo seat or normally).
 Repeat slowly till things start moving – but don’t push hard.
 This really helps a lot -actually, this tip has been handed down through a couple of generations of opiate users as has stood the test of time……

 (v) Don’t panic if you don’t go everyday.
-Every two/three days is ok.
+Every two/three days is ok -but daily is ideal.
 It is possible to ‘train’ your bowels to produce a motion at certain times of the day – so if you tend to score around lunch time, try to get that time for a pony in the mornings when you can relax a bit, before you go out.

 Methadone, Opiates and Constipation